Teresa Palmer: Personal life

 Palmer, along with Australian television presenter David Koch, was one of the two number-one ticket holders of the Port Adelaide Football Club starting from 2009, having attended Port Adelaide games since childhood.

 Palmer began dating actor and director Mark Webber in late 2012 after contacting him via Twitter.
 They became engaged in August 2013, and married on 21 December 2013 in Mexico.
 She and Webber have two sons and three daughters together.
 Palmer is also a stepmother to Webber's son from his previous relationship with actress Frankie Shaw.
-The family resides in the Beachwood Canyon community of Los Angeles.
+In 2013 the family was living in the Beachwood Canyon community of Los Angeles.
+Cheri Honkala is her mother-in-law.

 In November 2012, Palmer and friend Phoebe Tonkin launched the health and wellness website Your Zen Life.
 She co-founded a sister site to Your Zen Life called Your Zen Mama, with her friend, actress Sarah Wright.